worldline/angular-training/docs/src/routing/README.md

 The routing of an SPA is therefore managed on the client side, and the Angular team provides a library for this purpose: `@angular/router`.
 This router allows you to associate routes (URLs) with Angular components.

-For this chapter, we will use the *Personal Library* app as a running exemple.
+For this chapter, we will use the *Personal Library* app as a running example.
 Besides the `AppComponent` which contains a `NavbarComponent` , the app has 5 "pages":
 - Home
 - Book list
 - Book detail
 - Author list
 - Author detail

-The targeted routing of the exemple app is as follows:
+The targeted routing of the example app is as follows:

 ![Targeted routing](../assets/routing.png)

-This [Stackblitz](https://stackblitz.com/edit/angular-routing-training-0?file=src/app/app-routing.module.ts) will serve as the base for the exemple.
+This [Stackblitz](https://stackblitz.com/edit/angular-routing-training-0?file=src/app/app-routing.module.ts) will serve as the base for the example.

 ## Routing Module